RishabhDevbanshi/Pacman-Game/README.md

 This game is developed under reasons of study only.

 ## Support
- Don't forget to give this Repository a star !
+ Don't forget to give this Repository a :star:!